A guide to order and pay apps

-A web-based app is hosted on a browser, and requires a QR code to access it.
+A web-based app is hosted on a browser, and requires a QR code or a link to access it.

-A POS-based app involves setting up a digital store, which can be accessed via a QR code.
+A POS-based app involves setting up a digital store, which can be accessed via a QR code or link.

 In this guide, we’ll explain what an order and pay app is, what features you can expect to benefit from, how it works, and provide you with a range of supplier options.

 By the end of the guide, you should have all the information you need to decide on whether an order and pay app is the right move for your business – and if it is, the kind of app you should be investing in.

 Order and pay apps give your business an online presence, and can be used instead of or alongside a restaurant website and POS system.
 They give customers the means to view your menu, order, and pay, all from their mobile device.
 Customers can use the app to order at their table, click and collect, or have their food delivered.

 We answer the all important ‘what is an order and pay app?’ question and clue you into more benefits in the video below:

 Order and pay apps can be simple or sophisticated, and you can often pick from a range of features.
 So make sure you compare apps and providers to ensure you’re investing in the best app for the best price.

 Order at table apps come with a host of logistical and financial benefits.
 As seen in the case of the Wetherspoons app, order and pay apps can help to increase profit.

 They also enable customers to order and pay without leaving the table, which frees up waiters and waitresses, and reduces traffic around the premises.